Quantifying Non-Abelian Stability in Majorana Qubits through Rabi Beating Signatures

-In the case of an ideal MQ, $E_1$ and $t_2$ are zero, making $H_{+}$ and $H_{-}$ identical.
-However, imperfections in the MQ introduce nonzero $E_1$ and $t_2$ which break the degeneracy.
-In this work, we focus on the regime where the degeneracy is weakly broken, as we are primarily interested in small values of $E_1$ and $t_2$.
+In the ideal limit $E_1 = t_1 = 0$, the two parity sectors are identical.
+Finite $E_1$ and $t_1$ lift this degeneracy, leading to a small splitting between the corresponding Rabi frequencies.
+In this work, we focus on the weak-splitting regime, where $E_1$ and $t_1$ are small and give rise to the beating dynamics discussed below.

-\textit{Rabi beats in MQ.} The Rabi oscillation protocol proceeds as follows (see Fig. 1(a)): Initially, the QD is disconnected from the MQ.
-At time $t=0$, the gate $G1$ is abruptly switched off, coupling the QD to the MQ.
-This sudden quench disrupts the QD occupation as a conserved quantum number, inducing oscillations in the QD population—the hallmark of Rabi oscillations.
-Furthermore, the variance of QD occupation can be directly detected through charge sensing technology which has been achieved in recent experiment \cite{Mq1,Mq2, Mq3,Mq4}.
-This suggests that such proposal are already experiment realizable.
-We assume the QD starts in an unoccupied state.
-In the absence of dissipation, the system evolves under fermion parity conservation.
-This splits the dynamics into two independent subspaces: the even-parity subspace which states oscillate between $|0\rangle$ and $f^{\dagger}d^{\dagger}|0\rangle $, the odd-parity subspace which oscillate between $f^{\dagger}|0\rangle$ and $d^{\dagger}|0\rangle $, respectively.
-Each subspace effectively behaves as a two-level system, allowing straightforward computation of the QD population within each parity sector:
+\textit{Rabi beats in MQ.} Rabi oscillations can be driven by voltage pulses or microwave excitation.
+We consider a direct protocol in which the QD is initially decoupled from the MQ [Fig.~1(a)], although an equivalent implementation via microwave driving is also possible.
+At time $t=0$, a voltage pulse switches off gate $G1$, thereby coupling the QD to the MQ.
+This sudden quench breaks charge conservation on the QD and induces oscillations in its occupation, constituting Rabi oscillations.
+The resulting charge fluctuations can be directly probed via single-shot readout techniques, as recently demonstrated by Microsoft and the Delft group \cite{Mq1,KC,Mq2,Mq3,Mq4}, indicating experimental feasibility.
+We assume the QD is initially unoccupied.
+In the absence of dissipation, fermion parity is conserved, and the system decouples into two independent subspaces, $H_{+}$ and $H_{-}$.
+Each subspace forms an effective two-level system, and the charge variance in each sector is given by

-Here $\Omega_{\pm}=\sqrt{(E_d\pm E_1)^2+(t_1\pm t_2)^2}$ is the Rabi frequency in even and odd parity, respectively.
-If $E_1$ and $t_2$ are zero, the Rabi frequencies in both parity subspaces revert to the same value, $\Omega_{\pm}=\Omega_{0}=\sqrt{E_d^2+t_1^2}$.
-However, nonzero $E_1$ and $t_2$ introduce a small deviation in the Rabi frequency.
-As shown in Fig. 1(d), the frequencies in the two parity subspaces exhibit slight deviations under these conditions.